FDio/csit/docs/report/introduction/methodology_multi_core_speedup.rst

 Multi-Core Speedup
 ------------------

-All performance tests are executed with single processor core and with multiple cores scenarios.
+All performance tests are executed with single physical core and with multiple cores scenarios.

 Intel Hyper-Threading (HT)